Hiking in Pinnacle Park, Sylva, North Carolina

 Previously used as the Town of Sylva's watershed, this 1,100 acre tract of land is now open as a public park.
 The Pinnacle Park Foundation was licensed to begin building hiking trails here in 1991, and today, several excellent trails and hiking opportunities exist.

-"The Pinnacle", for which the Park is named, is a sharp-topped ridge at an elevation of just over 5000'.
-Extending south from the main ridge of the Plott Balsam Mountains, it stands over 2500' above the valley floor, and is visible from the Great Smoky Mountains Expressway if you look closely (AS A PASSENGER!).
+"The Pinnacle", for which the Park is named, is a sharp-topped ridge at an elevation of just over 5000 ft.
+Extending south from the main ridge of the Plott Balsam Mountains, it stands over 2500 ft above the valley floor, and is visible from the Great Smoky Mountains Expressway if (as a passenger 😉) you look closely.
 Regardless of whether you spot it, you don't have to look closely to see the Plott Balsams looming high above, and the park covers a swath of land from near the base all the way up to the peaks of the mountain.

 Hiking Trails